balmoral/opal-highcharts/README.md

 ```

 > You need to bring your own `highcharts.js` or `highstock.js` file.
->
-> If you require Highstock functionality use `highstock.js`, which include Highcharts.
+> If you require Highstock functionality use `highstock.js`, which includes Highcharts.
 > If you only require Highcharts functionality use `highcharts.js`.
->
 > The files can be downloaded from
 > http://code.highcharts.com/highcharts.js and
 > http://code.highcharts.com/stock/highstock.js.